reframejs/reframe/helpers/wildcard-api/readme.md

 ## Example

-Let's consider a (simplistic) API for a todo list app.
+Let's consider a API for a simple todo list app.

 ~~~js
 // Endpoint to get all the data that the landing page needs